-We built 24 homes in the informal settlement community called Colonia Fuentes del Valle in the eastern part of Tijuana from April 2016 to May 2019.
-This settlement of 150 families is populated mostly by migrants, most from central Mexico, searching for better opportunities.
+Over the years, we have sent 886 volunteers and built 37 homes in the informal settlement communities of Corazon, Fuentes del Valle, and San Nicholas on the outskirts of Tijuana.
+These settlements are populated mostly by migrants, most from central Mexico, searching for better opportunities.
 The cost of living and low wages often leaves these families with insufficient funds to build houses.
-As a result, Fuentes del Valle has become a sea of rudimentary shelters built from scrap materials.
+As a result, the communities have become a sea of rudimentary shelters built from scrap materials.
 These structures leave families exposed to the elements and vulnerable to disease.
-In all, IRT sent 641 volunteers and 21 teams to Fuentes del Valle.

 WATCH: One family's life change in one day.